RobinMorisset/Btrsync/README.md

 ## Usage

 You should not run btrsync.py directly.
-Please always run btrsync-python.sh.
+Please always run btrsync.sh.

 For help, run:

-    btrsync-python.sh -h
+    btrsync.sh -h

 ## Testing